HOW DO I FUND HOME RENOVATIONS?

-Looking to make some changes to your home?
-Whether it be a small painting job or something larger, like a second story extension, we are here to help.
+Wanting to make some changes to your home?
+Whether it be a small painting job or something larger, like a second storey extension, we can help you get your renovation loan approved faster than your new paint can dry!

-Considering your finance options upfront is vital and will allow you to gauge exactly what fits within your budget.
+Considering your finance options upfront is vital and will allow you to gauge exactly what renovations will fit within your budget.

-It’s also important to consider the extent of your renovations because it will directly influence the type of loan required and the necessary documentation, whether it be for the bank or your council.
+It’s also important to consider the extent of your renovations because it will directly influence the type of loan required and the necessary documentation, whether it be for the lender or your council.
+Keep in mind your local council should be approached nice and early for larger renovations, as sometimes building approvals can take a lot longer than you expect.

-The difference between the value of your property and the amount you owe on your home loan.
-Available equity may leave you in a position to renovate your home without out savings.
+Equity is the difference between the value of your property and the amount you owe on your home loan.
+Available equity may leave you in a position to renovate your home without any actual savings.
 A free property valuation can help evaluate this.

 - A deposit backed by a proven savings history